 - 1. Van Cleef Reserve is a 3.9 hectare semi bush reserve with a rudimentary path network, playground, signage and some picnic tables and seating.
 There is an opportunity to significantly upgrade the infrastructure to that of a "town" park (refer to Blueprint benchmarks).
 This may include a more substantial park network (wider better surface), a larger more interesting playground, shelter and BBQs etc. The park is vegetated with remnant Banksia woodland (EVC 2) in good condition.
 This must be retained although better structured to address user concerns such as fire, weed management, snakes (slash grass for summer more often) and visibility for safety.
 Cost est. \$100,000+. - 2.
-From the previous section (Venus Bay Community Centre), the long term option (5-10 years) of constructing a community hub at the Jupiter Boulevard site will necessitate the relocation of this major park and associated facilities to another site.
+From the previous section (Venus Bay Community Centre), the long term option (10+ years) of constructing a community hub at the Jupiter Boulevard site will necessitate the relocation of this major park and associated facilities to another site.
+It is noted that the Venus Bay Community Centre does not support the option of a new hub on Jupiter Boulevard.